sagemathinc/cocalc-doc/source/project-settings.rst

 Adjust Quotas
 *************

+The "Adjust Quotas" dialog is where you add upgrades purchased under a Subscription or Course Package.
+If you have a license, see the section :ref:`Licenses <project-add-license>` below.

 .. note::

-    CoCalc now supports site licenses in addition to the upgrade system described in this section.
-See our :ref:`News update on site licenses <site-license-news>` for more information.
-Contact us at `help@cocalc.com <mailto:help@cocalc.com">`_ if you are interested in a site license.

-The "Adjust Quotas" dialog is where you add upgrades you have just purchased to your own project.

-*Note: If you want to upgrade student projects for a CoCalc managed course, that is done in the .course file.* (See the :ref:`course-upgrading-students` section in the teaching guide.)
+    If you want to upgrade student projects for a CoCalc managed course, that is done in the .course file.* (See the :ref:`course-upgrading-students` section in the teaching guide.)

 You can enter any values that do not exceed available upgrades.
 This example continues by adding as much in the way of resources as possible to the current project.